mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 mexGPUall
 ```

-**Initial Problems**
+**Initial Problems (Linux)**
 1. *"Warning: Version 9.0 of the CUDA toolkit could not be found.
 If installed, set MW_NVCC_PATH environment variable to location of nvcc compiler."*
 2. *Error using mex
 No supported compiler was found.
 For options, visit https://www.mathworks.com/support/compilers.*

 Note that I found it was a little misleading  that Problem 1 was a non-fatal warning.
 I thought there was some other required compiler that was not available to mex that ultimated killed the process.
 However, after a few minutes of checks I found that MATLAB could indeed "see" `gcc`/`g++`.
 It really ended up being because of the first warning.

-## Fixing the initial problems.
+**Initial Problems (Windows)**
+1. MATLAB could not find a CUDA-compatible C++ compiler (even after trying to install MSVC++ compiler).
+Following the steps above for the custom install of the appropriate version of Visual Studio fixed this problem.

+## `mexcuda` configuration (Linux)
-Problem 1 arose because both CUDA 8 and 9.1 were installed (rather than 9.0, which it was looking for) and the `nvcc` that was sym-linked into the existing `PATH` variable was from version 8.
+Problem 1 arose because both CUDA 8 and 9.1 were installed (rather than 9.0, which MATLAB was looking for) and the `nvcc` that was sym-linked into the existing `PATH` variable was from version 8.
 I set the environment variable as suggested by the warning and this did not immediately solve the problem.
 But it was a necessary step.

 This is personal preference, but my M.O. is to edit/create environment variables using the `.profile` file located in the user home directory.
 I believe is one of the last files `bash` looks for at login.
 Some folks use `.bashrc` , `.bash_profile`, or other such files.
 There are some slight differences in how they're handled but in general it shouldn't matter.
 ```shell